msheridan1228/content-taxonomy/README.md

 ## Example of 4 level taxonomy
 <img width="776" height="480" alt="dendrogram-pretty" src="https://github.com/user-attachments/assets/d2c802e0-533c-40f3-a67b-07b3088f70c5" />

-* tag naming
-* * Want to implement a generalized base class in this file and extend it with different tag naming methods
-* * This code still needs significant refactoring and is not functional today.
-Leaving it here so you can see where I'm headed.
 ## Example of tfidf method of naming
 <img width="291" height="540" alt="taxonomy-example" src="https://github.com/user-attachments/assets/45d07d06-32cf-4e60-a113-7fc15429de8c" />

-Taxonomy Classification:
-* hierarchical classifier:
-* * This file contains code to train a classifier to predict the lowest (most granular) taxonomy topic and return the full topic tree
-* * This code still is a work in progress.
-Need to add taxonomy look up, as well as data splitting, model tuning and evaluation.

-Github copilot was used in refactoring my existing very old and messy code on this topic